 - Do not overfill engine oil, or engine oil could leak and/or engine could be damaged.
-If engine oil level is over upper limit marks of oil gauge, drain oil to level lower than upper limit. - Be sure that outboard motor is in upright and level position when checking or changing oil. - Stop engine immediately if low oil pressure warning lamp is lit or oil leak is found, or engine could be severely damaged.
-Consult dealer. - Wipe off engine oil well immediately if spilled and dispose of it in accordance with local fire prevention and environment protection regulations.
+If engine oil level is over upper limit marks of oil gauge, drain oil to level lower than upper limit. - Be sure that outboard motor is in upright and level position when checking or changing oil. - Wipe off engine oil well immediately if spilled and dispose of it in accordance with local fire prevention and environment protection regulations.